EricIsCoding/Holidays/README.md

 # WorkingDays

 Hello, World!
-This gem is a work-in-progress, and was created as the first project for my Flatiron School bootcamp.
-This gem utilizes the "Nager.Date" API to calclulate the number of working days you have left in the year.
+This gem is a work-in-progress, and was created as the first project for my Flatiron School Cohort's CLI Data Gem Project.
+This gem utilizes the "Nager.Date" API and user input to calclulate the number of working days they have left in the calendar year.
+This gem can also be used to list the year's remaining public holiday by country as well as past and future holidays by country and year.

 ## Installation